-New technologies can impact on how architects create an experience in architecture by pushing its boundaries.
-The focus of architect Aimee Aizhen Chen‘s practice represents researching the spatial qualities of immersive technologies (XR).
+New technologies can impact how architects create an experience in architecture by pushing its boundaries.
+Architect Aimee Aizhen Chen’s practice focuses on researching the spatial qualities of immersive technologies (XR).
 Looking at the material, the immaterial and the overlap between the two.
 The in-between spaces.

 In the immersive XR experiences, there is a need to design the entire environment, choreography, atmosphere and the ‘avatar’; this means that the architect is faced with addressing a whole experience that goes beyond just shaping a physical structure.
-It demands a different way to understand architecture.
-The architect asks himself how he designs, how does he conceptualize experience in a way that can be reproduced in immersive (XR) space.
+It demands a different way of understanding architecture.
+The architect asks himself how he designs and how does he conceptualize experience in a way that can be reproduced in immersive (XR) space.

-Currently, Aimee Aizhen Chen is working on XR’s potential to replace material objects as well as enhance immaterial values as one of the key solutions for the climate and resources crisis.
+Aimee Aizhen Chen is working on XR’s potential to replace material objects and enhance immaterial values as one of the key solutions for the climate and resource crisis.
 Aimee perceives immersive technologies as a way to create opportunities to redesign society: Adapting the existing and creating new structures of organizations.

 The role of an architect can be questioned in the digital age; as Aimee states for a very long time, architects have been perceived as designers of the built environment.
 Now, however, this built environment is extended into the virtual world.
 Video games, virtual gatherings or even navigating the smartphone are examples of existing immersive environments.
 There is an urgent need for architects to embrace digital technologies not just as a design tool, but rather as a new dimension for self-manifestation.